QTM 305What can Women do in Christian Ministry

 - Council of Nicaea (325 AD), Canon 19 [C]: Clarifies that Paulianist "deaconesses" are to be numbered among the laity, showing the office existed but was functionally distinguished from the ordained priesthood by the 4th century.

-- John Chrysostom (4th Century) [C]: In his homily on Romans 16:7, he praises Junia: "Oh! how great is the devotion of this woman, that she should be even counted worthy of the appellation of apostle!"
+- John Chrysostom (4th century) [C]: In his homily on Romans 16:7, he praises Junia: "Oh! how great is the devotion of this woman, that she should be even counted worthy of the appellation of apostle!"

 - The Reformers (16th Century) [I]: Luther and Calvin recovered the "Priesthood of All Believers" (1 Peter 2:9 [E]) but maintained the restriction on the pastoral office, grounding it in 1 Timothy 2 and 1 Corinthians 14:34–35 [E].